jvican/jvican.github.io/content/post/from-45s-to-1s.md

 tab to be able to hover on every stack, search through the stack entries and check the compilation times of every box.)

-What a beautiful graph!
 We finally have a visual of all the implicit searches our program is doing, and how their dependencies look like.

 Before we keep fiddling with the graph, let's learn about common implicit and macro usage patterns and which kind of inefficiencies we're after.
 That will